 - The ability to automatically request payouts via PayPal

-- Better tracking of your referrals (you can register your domain so that you do not need any special affiliate URL)
+- Better tracking of your referrals (you can register your domain so that you do not need any unique affiliate URL)

 - Acquire additional commissions for referrals you’ve made in the past